akinizer/KoroveriSpringBoot/README.md

   2. Run KoronaVerileri for backend and RESTful API Through IDE or Command Prompt
-  3. Run KoronaReact integrated with CodeRemix Plugin in Eclipse (be sure CORS Protocol is disabled on your browser, you can use Chrome Extension "Access-Control-Allow-Origin:ON" if it is necessarry) or with react-scripts start or with npm start
+  3. Run KoronaReact integrated with CodeRemix Plugin in Eclipse or with react-scripts start or with npm start

   4. The IDE routes you to localhost:3000/CaseModel that is operated by React for frontend

+Notes:
+   - Be sure CORS Protocol is disabled on your browser, you can use Chrome Extension "Access-Control-Allow-Origin:ON" if it is necessary)
+   - Disable any extension with grammar or text checks, that can be incompatible with text formats
 Features:
   - Access to JSON files through browser as a list of records
   - Interactive insert operation